-If you’re interested in self-publication, we can shepherd you through the processes of cover design, formatting, printing, and other confusing matters.
+If, on the other hand, you’re interested in self-publication, we can shepherd you through the processes.

 Writing a book is a huge undertaking.
-We’ll ensure that your idea or story is transformed into a compelling, well-organized, easy-to-read book that captivates readers.
+We’ll ensure that your idea or story is transformed into a compelling, well-organized, easy-to-read manuscript that captivates readers.

 Let us help you realize your dream of being a published author!

-To learn more about our ghostwriting services, call
+To learn more about our book ghostwriting services,

 Ghostwriting Services FAQ